 Your pet will have pale gums, be weak and dizzy, with vomiting and diarrhea.
 The brain becomes affected and he may seizure or fall into a coma.
 Your Miniature Schnauzer now requires immediate, life-saving veterinary intervention.

-- Don't let your Schnauzer over-do it.
+• Don't let your Schnauzer over-do it.
 Force your dog to take a needed rest under a shaded area and always have a fresh supply of water on hand.
-These nifty Handi-Drink Water Bottles makes that easy to do.
+These nifty hand held water dispensers make that easy to do.

-- Schedule your Schnauzer's time outdoors for early morning and late evenings when Summer temps are at their lowest.
+• Schedule your Schnauzer's time outdoors for early morning and late evenings when Summer temps are at the lowest.

-- Stay off hot pavements and asphalt which can also blister and damage your Schnauzer's pads.
+• Stay off hot pavements and asphalt which can also blister and damage your Schnauzer's paw pads.
+(See infographic below)

-- Always be aware of your Schnauzer's condition, mannerisms, and habits, especially during the hot summer months.
+• Always be aware of your dog's condition, mannerisms, and habits, especially during the hot summer months.

 Check Your Local Forecast Before Heading Out With Your Miniature Schnauzer!
 Remember: Have Fun and Stay Cool!